-Terrestrial ecology was conducted on 18th and 27th July 2007.
-The entire project site was under construction, and the demarcation of the stream buffer zone had been established for all identified streams.
-The permanent access bridges for Streams A, B and C had been constructed.
-The downstream section of Stream A channel was accidentally filled up by boulders before and remedial work will be implemented by the Contractor to clear the rubbles manually and restore the downstream.
-Besides, Stream B2, some vegetation within the Stream C buffer zone had been previously damaged during the construction and remedial replanting has been implemented.
-Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low.
-Stream D was in natural conditions similar to the condition during the Baseline Survey, but the aquatic fauna abundance was also lower than previous found.
+Terrestrial ecology was conducted on 14th and 20th September 2007.
+The entire project site was under construction, and the demarcation of the stream buffer zone had been established for the Streams A, B and C. The permanent access bridges for the Streams A and C had been constructed with the piers outside Stream buffer zone demarcation.
+The downstream section of the Stream A channel was accidentally filled up by boulders before and some remedial works have been implemented by the Contractor to clear the rubbles manually and a restore plan will be prepared by the Contractor.
+The buffer zones for the Streams A, B, and C were basically intact.
+The flow in Stream B was found clear and there was no sediment entering the stream from the recently constructed culvert.
+Aquatic life including Atyid shrimps and freshwater snails were recorded in Stream B again.
+But sedimentation was still observed in Stream C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low.
+Stream D was in natural conditions similar to the condition during the Baseline Survey, and the aquatic fauna abundance was found resuming.

-Marine ecology was originally scheduled in June 2007.
-The monitoring had however postponed due to the recent shark sighting within Port Shelter.
-The next marine monitoring will be conducted in September 2007.
-Marine ecology was conducted on 14th, 15th, 25th and 26th July 2007 at Site B2, Site C, Control Site and the transplanted coral site.
+Marine ecology monitoring were conducted on 15th, 16th, 22nd and 23rd September 2007 at Site B2, Site C, Control Site and the transplanted coral site.
 A seawall had constructed at Site B2 as the landing point of the temporary barging point.
 The number of tagged corals at Site B2 was increased from 20 to 50 in April 2006, which included the original B11 to B-20 and newly established B-21 to B-60.
 The distribution of these tagged corals was 20 to the north of the barge, 20 to the south of the barge, and 10 within the area of the barge.
-In the present survey, sedimentation on some of the tagged corals at Site B2 were observed, and another two colonies were found missing.
-Mortality on B-13 and damages (mortality and anchor damages) on other tagged corals (such as C-04 and C-10) recorded in previous monitoring were found similar in the present survey.
+In previous monitoring, 5 tagged corals (B-19, B-50, B-51, B-59 & B-60) were found missing in Site B2 due to wave action and weather conditions.
+In the present survey, minor sedimentation on some of the tagged corals at Site B2 were observed, and one more colony (i.e. B-16) was found missing.
+New or further mortality on B-12, B-17, B-54 and B-55 were found in the present survey.
+But these mortality records were still below the Action Level for the coral monitoring, i.e. "a 15% increase in the percentage of partial mortality of corals occurs at more than 20% of the tagged coral colonies at one or more monitoring sites".
 The Control Site still remained similar conditions as during the Baseline Survey (no mortality, sedimentation or bleaching was found), except the missing of X-05 colony.
-All 89 transplanted corals were recovered and their conditions were similar with the baseline conditions (during the transplantation process).
+86 out of the 89 transplanted corals were recovered and their conditions were similar with the baseline conditions (during the transplantation process).